hemanth22/learntlessons/docs/prompts.md

 ### Prompts for  minutes of meeting
 ```
-Write a meetings of meeting email to finAI communication in below format
+Write a meetings of meeting email to final communication in below format
    Attendence list
    Sumamcy of the discussion
    Tasks